 Associate in Science Degree

-Working under the supervision of a physician, and alongside other health care professionals, the Respiratory therapist will use oxygen, medications, and various procedures to help the lungs to function adequately.
+Working under the supervision of a physician, and alongside other health care professionals, the Respiratory therapist will use oxygen, medications and various procedures to help the lungs to function adequately.
 Some disorders that Respiratory Therapists treat include: asthma, emphysema, pneumonia, lung injuries, cystic fibrosis, and bronchitis.
 Therapists can be found in all areas of acute care hospitals as well as long term care facilities and in homecare settings.